Monday, 15 March 2010

 Acknowledgements

 The site is grateful to everyone who has donated documents or audio tapes to this collection and transcribed articles and sound recordings.
-Special thanks are due to those who have generously given up their valuable time to translate articles and sound recordings, including: Helen Brooks, Jennifer Clarke, Kurniati Shinta Dewi, Claire Harding, Made Hood's students, Petra Mahy, Ghassan Nakhoul, Helena Nyman, Margaret Pollock, Tom O'Lincoln, David Parkin and Rachel Robson.
+Special thanks are due to those who have generously given up their valuable time to translate articles and sound recordings, including: Helen Brooks, Jennifer Clarke, Kurniati Shinta Dewi, Claire Harding, Sue Hoffman, Made Hood's students, Petra Mahy, Ghassan Nakhoul, Helena Nyman, Margaret Pollock, Tom O'Lincoln, David Parkin and Rachel Robson.

 I believe that the truth about SIEVX will not be revealed until a full powers judicial inquiry is held into this tragedy and the people smuggling disruption program operating in Indonesia at the time and hope that this archive may help in some small way to achieve that purpose.